 Step 1: Follow Your West Virginia LLC Operating Agreement

-West Virginia LLC, like most LLCs, follows the standard dissolution process, which begins with a meeting among LLC members.
+An LLC in West Virginia follows the standard dissolution process, which begins with a meeting among LLC members.

-The majority of members must agree to dissolve your Limited Liability Company in order to go into legal proceedings.
+The majority of LLC members must agree to dissolve your Limited Liability Company to go into legal proceedings.
 The dissolution votes must be noted and recorded in the LLC's meeting minutes.

 Once everyone has cast their votes, you may proceed to the following steps: